theninthsky/client-side-rendering/README.md

 <br>
 While SSR has some advantages, these frameworks keep emphasizing how fast they are ("Performance as a default"), implying client-side rendering is slow.
 <br>
-In addition, it is a common misconception that great SEO can only be achieved by using SSR, and that search engines can't crawl CSR apps properly.
+In addition, it is a common misconception that great SEO can only be achieved by using SSR, and that there's nothing we can do to improve the way search engines crawl CSR apps.

 This project implements a basic CSR app with some tweaks such as code-splitting, with the ambition that as the app scales, the loading time of a single page would mostly remain unaffected.
 The objective is to simulate the number of packages used in a production grade app and try to decrease its loading time as much as possible, mostly by parallelizing requests.

-It is important to note that improving performance should not come at the expense of the developer experience, so the way this project is architected should vary only slightly compared to "normal" react projects, and it won't be as extremely opinionated as Next.js.
+It is important to note that improving performance should not come at the expense of the developer experience, so the way this project is architected should vary only slightly compared to "normal" react projects, and it won't be as extremely opinionated as Next.js (or as limiting as SSR is in general).

 This case study will cover two major aspects: performance and SEO.
-We will try to achieve high scores in both of them, compared to SSR and by themselves.
+We will see how we can achieve great scores in both of them.

-_Note: while this project is implemented with React, the majority of it's tweaks are not tied to any framework and are purely browser-based._
+_Note: while this project is implemented with React, the majority of its tweaks are not tied to any framework and are purely browser-based._

 # Performance